Here’s what you need to know before sending money with Remitly vs TransferWise

 Both Remitly and TransferWise will let you use a debit card, credit card or bank account to fund your online account.

 TransferWise offers more flexibility here, letting you use regional services such as IDeal, Trustly, and Sofort as well.
-Moreover, depending on what currency you use, you can use Android Pay and Apple Pay to fund your account—right from your smartphone.
+Moreover, depending on what local currency you use, you can use Android Pay and Apple Pay to fund your account—right from your smartphone.

-You can choose between a Low Cost or Fast & Easy conversion where the former is free while the latter attracts a conversion fee of 0.15-0.25% of the transaction amount.
+You can choose between a Low Cost or Fast & Easy conversion where the former is free while the latter attracts a currency conversion fee of 0.15-0.25% of the transaction amount.

 You are also free to convert Borderless account funds to another currency with a mid-market exchange rate at any time.
-The company provides an interactive table where you can scroll through to see the conversion rate for the currency you want.
+The company provides an interactive table where you can scroll through to see the currency conversion rate for the currency you want.

 It’ll look similar to this: